Heat waves: What are the alternatives to air conditioning? | DW | 18.07.2022

 "When the streets and sidewalks are just basking in heat all day, those materials are perfect thermal storage mass and continue to radiate heat back to the environment all night," said Rempel.
 "So that takes away some of the night ventilation resources and makes air conditioners work harder."

 The solution to that is straightforward: more trees, more shade.
-In Medellin, Colombia, authorities planted so-called "green corridors," vegetated passages keeping pedestrians and cyclists out of the direct sun.
-They have helped reduce the city’s average temperatures by 2°C.
+In Medellin, Colombia, authorities have planted so-called "green corridors," vegetated passages keeping pedestrians and cyclists out of the direct sun.
+They have helped reduce the city's average temperatures by 2 degrees Celsius.

-"By having at least 10 meters of greenery on the front of your buildings, you can reduce the surface temperature by 5°C," Ayu Sukma Adelia, an architect from the Cooling Singapore Research Project told DW's Global 3000.
+"By having at least 10 meters of greenery on the front of your buildings, you can reduce the surface temperature by 5 degrees Celsius," Ayu Sukma Adelia, an architect from the Cooling Singapore Research Project, told DW's Global 3000.

-For Alexander, who was dealing with another particularly hot day in Berlin, the idea of passive cooling sounds appealing.
+For Nasir, who was dealing with another particularly hot day in Berlin, the idea of passive cooling sounds appealing.

 "I welcome any solution so I don't have to sweat anymore," he said as he sat in a dark room and sprayed himself with water.